Hashim Amla: 2016

 In January 2016, Amla stepped down as South Africa captain following a drawn Test against England at Newlands.
 This was preceded by his poor run of form and his team's poor performance against India in November 2015.
 His team lost the first Test against England in the home series.
 The second Test, the one after which Amla announced his resignation, ended in a draw after a double hundred from the South African captain.

 During the first Test against Sri Lanka at St George's Park, Amla was dismissed lbw to Nuwan Pradeep in the second innings, becoming the 10,000th lbw victim in Test cricket history.

 2017

 During the third Test against Sri Lanka on 12 January 2017, Amla played his 100th Test, becoming the 8th South African to play 100 Test matches.
 By ending 9 innings without a fifty in recent Test tours, Amla finally scored his 26th century in his 100th match and regained his Test average over 50 as well.

 With that century, Amla became the 8th Test player overall and 2nd South African after Graeme Smith to score a century in their 100th Test.
 After playing 100 Test matches he got the title (#Mighty hash).

-In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, he was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.